adam-p/yesterday-i-learned/random.md

 1. The [revolving door](https://en.wikipedia.org/wiki/Revolving_door_%28politics%29): Governments hire industry professionals for their private sector experience.
 Industry, in turn, hires people out of government positions to gain personal access to government officials.
 1. For appointments that have late cancellation fees, check if you can bump the appointment up for free.
 If it is free to do so, then bump the appointment up enough that the late cancellation time no longer applies.
 1. [Credit monitoring a ripoff](https://www.youtube.com/watch?v=3DKnHgsyeS8): that's like hiring a guard that calls you whenever your house was broken into.
 What you want are credit freezes (assuming you don't want it to get higher, either.)
-1. "2007: home button always takes you home, no matter where you are (mentioned in keynote).
-2017: home button takes you home most of the time if you press it once.
-Press it twice and you get an app switcher.
-Press it three times for accessibility.
-If your phone is locked, press it once to wake, twice to bring up passcode.
-If you're in a notification, press once to get rid of notification, then again to go home.
-Rest finger to unlock without opening home.
-Double rest to bring reachability.
-Press and hold for Siri.
-Press and hold longer for Siri with stop on release." - /u/atalkingfish
 1. Tasker's `%DATE` format will change depending on the system locale.
 1. Restart apache2 with [`apachectl -k graceful`](https://httpd.apache.org/docs/2.2/stopping.html) rather than `service apache2 restart`.
 The former [gracefully reloads its configuration](https://askubuntu.com/a/6417), which has no downtime.
 1. Warner Bros' Looney Tunes was inspired by Disney's [Silly Symphony](https://en.wikipedia.org/wiki/Silly_Symphony) in the 1930s.